• Skip to main content

 You can join a hot air balloon flight in Pamukkale and take amazing photos.
 One of the two places where you can have a balloon experience in Turkey is Pamukkale and the other is Cappadocia.
 You can book a hot air balloon tour in Pamukkale by clicking this link.

-Pamukkale entrance fee is 200 Turkish Liras as of 2023.
+Pamukkale entrance fee is 30 Euros as of 2024.
 The entry fee you pay in Pamukkale includes the travertine thermal pools, the ancient city of Hierapolis, the archeology museum and the Cleopatra antique pool.
+The information on the ticket price was last updated on May 3, 2024.

 Pamukkale & Hierapolis Full-Day Guided Tour